Course ObjectiveUpon completion of this course, students will have:

 During the course the students need to complete a research proposal

-according to the template used by NWO for its “Research Talent” scheme
+according to the template used by ABRI for its PhD positions (which is

-The best proposals may be submitted as part of the application for a PhD
+The proposals may be submitted as part of the application for a PhD

 Teaching MethodsInteractive and feedback sessions.
 Students should, already in the first

 session, be prepared to briefly (verbally) present their initial

 ideas for first feedback, and deliver a further developed first draft in